19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Maneuver.md

 - If the maneuver is deemed impossible by the referee, the damage is taken instead.

+#Deprecated
+- ~~A creature can only perform 1 maneuver per minute (10 combat [Rounds](Round.md)).~~
+	- ~~Generally this means you can only do this once per combat.~~
+		- ~~Maneuvers can be done outside of / before combat however.~~
+	- ~~This prevents the combats going to slow.
+Because otherwise it would in theory be strictly optimal to always attempt a maneuver and hope you mentally exhaust the referee enough that they make some incorrect choices.~~
+		- ~~#TODO test whether or not this is true in practice.~~
+		- ~~#TODO should be possible to get more maneuvers?
+Boss monsters, higher levels?~~
 ## *Authors Note:*
 #### *What is the narrative explanation?*
 *This may seem strange at first, "why does my opponent get to choose how I attack them?", but it actually helps increase the verisimilitude and engagement in combat once applied properly.*